Tips to Create & Run Virtual Events

 For the content itself, here is a checklist for you to put into practice:

-Do NOT use a script – reading from the page is visually boring.
+- Do NOT use a script – reading from the page is visually boring.
 Instead, put your key topics in easy-to-read bullet points.
 Note for yourself the amount of time to spend on each topic.
 (This now-classic TED Talk blog post provides an excellent guide in how to think about visual presentation for the spoken voice.
 You can also learn from others by reviewing their presentation tips.)

 Your Home Office is the Set: Sound, Lighting & Background